Static Prevails: Release and conflict with Capitol Records

-Reception
+Reception and aftermath

-Static Prevails was met with mixed reviews from music critics.
-AllMusic reviewer Mike DaRonco stated that "what Static Prevails essentially lacks is the songwriting maturity that Jimmy Eat World could have perfected; but it's almost as if the studio heads at Capitol wouldn't let them so that there would be more room for radio-friendly pop songs.
+Static Prevails was met with mixed reviews from music critics on its songwriting.
+Gavin Report's David Beran highlighted the guitarwork on the album, and remarked that Jimmy Eat World "still have a lot of world to eat; they're on the right track."
+AllMusic reviewer Mike DaRonco stated that the maturity of later Jimmy Eat World material was fundamentally absent from Static Prevails; "but it's almost as if the studio heads at Capitol wouldn't let them [mature] so that there would be more room for radio-friendly pop songs.
 In the end, nobody won."
-Harry Guerin of RTÉ found it to be "largely a textbook emo record" that "never really keeps your attention throughout".
-According to him, the album has "too many instances of familiar sounding riffs and overwrought vocals [...] to be convincing".
-The staff at The New Rolling Stone Album Guide called it "very much of its time", complete with "anxiety-ridden vocals, lyrics of suburban melodrama, and screaming punk guitars".
+Harry Guerin of RTÉ found the release to be a mainly typical emo album that rarely kept his attention throughout its duration.
+According to him, it had a high number of similar-sounding guitar riffs and "overwrought vocals [...] to be convincing".
+Journalist Chris Ryan, writing in The New Rolling Stone Album Guide (2004), called it a product of the time period it was made in, complete with "anxiety-ridden vocals, lyrics of suburban melodrama, and screaming punk guitars".
+He conceded that Jimmy Eat World "knew a hook heard it head one", highlighting "Call It in the Air".
+BBC Music writer Tim Nelson opened his review asking if the album title was intended to be read as ironic, as "staying still is one thing this propulsive pop album [...] doesn't do."
+In his eyes, the music passed the line dividing "indie indulgence and soul-sucking corporate pap with aplomb".
+Barbara Restaino of Lollipop Magazine thought she would enjoy the enjoy the album to begin with, however, Adkins and Linton's voices became an annoyance to her after a while.

-BBC Music writer Tim Nelson opened his review asking if the album title was "presumably meant ironically", as "staying still is one thing this propulsive pop album [...] doesn't do."
-In his eyes, the music "crosses the abyss between indie indulgence and soul-sucking corporate pap with aplomb".
-Barbara Restaino of Lollipop Magazine said that she though she would "really like it" to begin with, however, Adkins and Linton's voices "started to annoy me" after a while.
+In the first of Static Prevails' release, the album had sold less than 10,000 copies, making it a commercial failure.